synonms/nats/readme.md

 ## Shameless Plug ##

-If you want to learn more about creating magnificent cross platform desktop applications with Qt 5 then checkout the tremendously well written book [link](/https://www.packtpub.com/web-development/learn-qt-5 "Learn Qt5") by Nicholas Sherriff, who is really very handsome.
+If you want to learn more about creating magnificent cross platform desktop applications with Qt 5 then checkout the tremendously well written book [Learn Qt5](https://www.packtpub.com/web-development/learn-qt-5) by Nicholas Sherriff, who is really very handsome.
 Smiley face with sunglasses.